Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 5. Rich people problems

-The Lost World movie opens with a group of Compies attacking the young daughter of a rich couple who have made the rather poor choice to take a break from sailing on their yacht to enjoy a bougee brunch on the beach of Isla Sorna.
-While this little prologue does not appear in the original Lost World novel, it was derived from one of the opening chapters in Jurassic Park.
+The Lost World movie opens with a group of Compies attacking the young daughter of a rich couple who have made the rather poor choice to take a break from sailing on their yacht to enjoy a bougie brunch on the beach of Isla Sorna.
+While this little prologue does not appear in the Lost World novel, it was derived from one of the opening chapters in Jurassic Park.
 In fact, a number of scenes from the first book that went unused in the 1993 film were saved for moments in The Lost World (the T. rex forcing humans to take refuge behind a waterfall) and Jurassic Park III (the aviary sequence).
 Plot elements of The Lost World book that went unused in the 1997 adaptation (mainly the concept of finding a boat as a means of escape) were ultimately revisited for Jurassic Park III.

 4. Hammond lives!